ConvergePanelRESEARCH • VERIFY • GOVERN

 How ConvergePanel helps

 Source verification from AI answers requires two steps: first, confirm the source exists; second, confirm it says what the AI claims it says.
-Multi-model comparison helps with the first step — if five models all reference the same source in consistent terms, the probability it's real rises.
-ConvergePanel's Claim Verification mode surfaces cross-model evidence, making it easier to triage which sources warrant direct verification.
+Multi-model comparison helps with the first step — if multiple models all reference the same source in consistent terms, the probability it's real rises.
+ConvergePanel's Claim Verification mode surfaces cross-model evidence, making it easier to triage which sources warrant direct verification and which are likely hallucinated.

 How it works

-1. 1List every source named or implied in the AI answer you're checking
+1. 1List every source named or implied in the AI answer — explicit citations and implied references alike

-2. 2Search for each source directly — journal databases, official sites, direct URLs — before trusting it
+2. 2Search for each source directly in journal databases, official sites, or via direct URL

 3. 3For sources that exist, read the abstract or relevant section to confirm the AI's characterization is accurate

-6. 6Replace hallucinated or misrepresented sources with real, accurately described ones before publishing
+7. 7Replace hallucinated or misrepresented sources with real, accurately described ones before publishing or citing

 Use cases